1. This document has been prepared in compliance with Section 39 of the

 3. SAFETY OFFICER

-Brid Moran (Assistant Principal) shall be responsible for overseeing the safety provisions on behalf of the school.
-He should be consulted if any of the employees have queries regarding any of the safety provisions mentioned in this statement.
-His main duties and responsibilities are as follows:
+Grace Burke (Principal) shall be responsible for overseeing the safety provisions on behalf of the school.
+She should be consulted if any of the employees have queries regarding any of the safety provisions mentioned in this statement.
+Her main duties and responsibilities are as follows:

 (a) To guide and advise on all health, safety and welfare matters.
 To ensure that the School fulfils all statutory requirements in respect of the Factories Act 1955, Safety in Industry Act 1980 and Safety, Health and welfare at work Act 1989.